prasser/jhpl/README.md

 - ```putProperty(node, property)```: Associates a node and predecessors or successors with a (predictive) property.
      The worst-case run-time complexity of this operation is *O(#nodes for which put has already been called with this property)*.
      With real-world access patterns, it is more likely to have a complexity of *amortized O(1)*.
-- ```removeProperty(node, property)```: Removes the association between a node and predecessors or successors with a (predictive) property.
-     The worst-case run-time complexity of this operation is *O(#nodes for which put has been called with this property)*.
-     With real-world access patterns, it is more likely to have a complexity of *amortized O(1)*.

 ###Enumerating elements###